fear-LTA-retirement

 The assumptions you made at the start of your planning may no longer hold later on.
 If you stick rigidly to your initial plan, you may run the risk of running out of money.
 Or maybe you won’t take advantage of good fortune by spending a bit more.

-Every so often, it’s important to recalibrate your plan.
-You may find that you need to cut back slightly to keep yourself on track.
+Periodically reviewing your plan can help keep it aligned with changing circumstances.
+You may find that adjusting spending slightly helps keep things on track.
 This might be if the market takes a dip.
 It could also be if you ran up unexpected spending, which depleted your contingency fund.
-Or if you’re lucky, you may find that you can afford to spend a bit more on luxuries.
+Or if you’re lucky, you may find that circumstances allow for additional discretionary spending.